Tilak004/Temperature_Sensor_fault_classification/README.md

 # Temperature_Sensor_fault_classification
 # Hello folks...
-# This is and ML project which deals with classification of faults in temperature sensors
+# This is an ML project which deals with classification of faults in temperature sensors